- Before School Begins/Transition Into School Activities

 - Thankful Thursdays for teachers

-- Cultural Events for the children
+- Cultural events for the children

-- Scheduling Fall and Spring level parent gatherings
+- Scheduling fall and spring-level parent gatherings

 - Care and Concern Committee to help families in need

-- Auction volunteers
+- Biennial Parent Party volunteers

 The council discusses and plans these activities at their monthly meeting the first Thursday of every month.
 All officers, room parents and the principal attend the monthly meetings.